 - 1/2 cup soy yoghurt, fruit or chocolate flavoured

-- Add buckwheat flour on the mashed banana
+- Add buckwheat flour to the mashed banana.

 We have noticed that using buckwheat groats gives a different texture to the pancakes.
-It is fluffier, fresher and tastier.
-When we used the flour the pancakes came out a little rubbery.
-So if there is a choice between buying the groats or the flour, it is recommended to go for the groats.
+They are fluffier, fresher and tastier.
+When we used the flour, the pancakes came out a little rubbery.
+So, if there is a choice between buying the groats or the flour, we recommend choosing the groats.

 Soy milk or almond milk can be used instead of water to make the pancakes richer and creamier.

 A pinch of baking powder can be added to the batter to make the pancakes fluffier and lighter in texture.
 This is an option but not necessarily required.
-It would be a good idea to experiment and see what one prefers.
+It would be a good idea to experiment and see what you prefer.

 |Serving size: 1 Cup|